Romern/syncMyMoodle/README.md

 If everything went alright, you won't need to enter your password again in the future, as it will be obtained automatically and securely from the Secret Service Integration.

+## Maintenance

+Information to create releases and publish them can be found in `docs/releasing.md`.